alexdong/consilio/README.md

 # Consilio: AI-Facilitated Panel Discussions

-Consilio[^1] is a command-line tool that helps you make better decisions by simulating panel discussions with AI-generated expert perspectives.
-It's particularly useful for:
+Consilio[^1] is a command-line tool that helps you make better decisions through System-2 Reasoning.

-- Complex decisions requiring multiple viewpoints
-- Brainstorming solutions to challenging problems
-- Strategic planning and analysis
-- Getting unstuck when facing difficult choices
+For complex problems, solutions are not generated in a single, sequential way, but through a latent, iterative exploration process.
+Consilio provides a set of thinking tools, like debate, panel discussion, stress test and one-on-one interview, to faciliate this process.
+Or, to put it more simply, Consilio gives you with the tools to execute a Monte Carlo Tree Search by providing inputs every step of the way.

 ## Quick Start